digipost/digipost-api-client-java/docs/_v15_x/2_send.md

         .send();
 ```

-#### Be notified of new shared documents
+#### Discover new shared documents
-The sender organisation can be notified of new shared documents by polling document events regularly.
+The sender organisation can discover new shared documents by polling document events regularly.
 Use the `uuid` attribute
 of the DocumentEvent to match with the `messageUUID` of the origin ShareDocumentsRequest:

 ```java